sapcc/limes/docs/users/api-spec-resources.md

 EiB   - exbibytes = 2^60 bytes
 ```

+### Quota distribution models

+The above explanation of quota and usage describes **hierarchical quota distribution**, which is the default quota
+distribution model in Limes.
+Limes operators can also choose to have certain resources governed by the **centralized
+quota distribution** model instead.
+Under the centralized quota distribution model:

+- Project quotas start out at a resource-specific default value, and changes are only allowed to a very restricted set
+  of users (usually cloud admins).
+- Domain quota is not managed explicitly and, instead, always reported equal to the projects quota.

+The default project quota values are chosen by the Limes operator so that most projects never need to go above them.
+The
+centralized quota distribution model is suited for resources of secondary importance, where global usage is unlikely to
+be exceed the available capacity and the precise control afforded by hierarchical quota distribution is not needed.
+It
+trades a little loss of control for a potentially big gain in ease of process.

 ### Physical usage

 In addition to usage, some resources also report **physical usage**.
 In this case, "usage" refers to fixed resource